-This house is a small but very unusual Art Deco era house, which is being refurbished and extended to just under double the original size.
+This house is a small but very unusual Art Deco era house, which was refurbished and extended to just under double the original size.

-Originally the house comprised two modest reception rooms, a tiny kitchenette and two-and-a-half small bedrooms, the finished house will include a large kitchen-dining area, utility room, downstairs toilet, four bedrooms and a decent bathroom and master ensuite.
+Originally the house comprised two modest reception rooms, a tiny kitchenette and two-and-a-half small bedrooms, the finished house includes a large kitchen-dining area, utility room, downstairs toilet, four bedrooms and a decent bathroom and master ensuite.

-A toplit double-height stairwell will brighten up the centre of the house and the rear will be animated with a large glazed screen and a bespoke lightbox rooflight so that the rear can enjoy sunshine from earlier in the day.
+A toplit double-height stairwell brightens up the centre of the house and the rear is animated with a large glazed screen and a bespoke lightbox rooflight so that the rear can enjoy sunshine from earlier in the day.

-The new work is intended to complement the character and style of the original house.
+The new work complements the character and style of the original house.
 One unusual feature of the original is the use of warm-coloured bull-nosed bricks and clay tiles for the window cills.
 We have taken this as a theme for the new rear elevation which has a South-westerly aspect.